thlorenz/node-syntaxhighlighter/README.md

 Resolves SyntaxHighlighter language for given alias and tries to use similar languages if strict is false.
 Returns that language or undefined if not found.

+- alias: can be any alias known to SyntaxHighlighter or a file extension, e.g.,'javascript', 'js' or '.js'
+- strict: if false similar languages are returned if exact match isn't found

 ## *highlight(code, language[, options])*

 Highlights given code with SyntaxHighlighter language using given options.

 For more information about options consult the [SyntaxHighlighter configuration page](http://alexgorbatchev.com/SyntaxHighlighter/manual/configuration/).

+- code: the code to highlight
+- language: language object obtained via ***getLanguage***

 ## *getStyles()*